waldrain/waldrain.github.io/pv.md

 - S: south facing balcony roof: 2.7 x 1.3 = 3.5 qm
 - W: south facing walmdach rectangle below window: 4.2 x 1.5 = 6.3 qm

+Reserve panels are 0.6 x 1.2.
+We could fit them in in pairs of 2 with a total height of 2.4 in E.
+E1 could take 6 wide = 6 * 0.6 = 3.6

 ## Solar Panels

 I currently have three sets of panels running, facing: